notred27/Fone/Database.md

 | COLLECTION  | DESCRIPTION
 | :---  | :---
-| messages | A collection of documents that represent components that are displayed in the chatroom.
+| messages | A collection of documents representing components that are displayed in the chatroom.

 <br/>